T3DocumentationStarter/Public-Info-055/Documentation/User/Index.rst

 To use this feature follow these steps:

 1. Make sure the feature is enabled for the page where it is used (:ref:`see scroll animation configuration <config_scrollanimation>`)
-2. Select a "Custom scrollanimation" as a frame or specify the data attributes in the appearance tab from the content element
+2. Select a "Custom scroll animation" as a frame or specify the data attributes in the appearance tab from the content element

 .. figure:: ../Images/User/ScrollAnimation_Appearance.png
    :width: 500px